 What if my button is just defective?

-Yes, while not very common, Amazon has sold some bad buttons, though every button we ship worked when we tested it before we shipped it.
-Amazon has also had a few issues with the firmware (software embedded in the button's hardware) that have basically bricked some buttons.
+Yes, while not very common, our vendors have sold some bad buttons, though every button we ship worked when we tested it before we shipped it out.
+The vendors have also had a few issues with the firmware (software embedded in the button's hardware) that have basically bricked some buttons.
 Anything's possible, really.

 We will replace your button at no charge if it is in fact defective, but we'll need to do some troubleshooting with you to be sure.
 We are happy to arrange a phone call to walk you through the setup and troubleshooting.
 Again, just contact us -- we're here to help.